200 years old Hanuman temple abitting Bhopal lake, Bhopal

 Bhopal

 The two lakes of Bhopal are the nucleus of this grand old city.
-The growth of the city could be well seen from the monuments that bordering along the shores of the these two lakes.
+The growth of the city could be well seen from the monuments that bordering along the shores of these two lakes.
 Bhopal today presents a multi-faceted profile; the old city with its marketplaces and fine old mosques and palaces still bears the aristocratic imprint of its former rulers, among them the succession of powerful Begums who ruled Bhopal from 1819 to 1926.
-Equally impressive is the new city with its verdant, exquisitely laid out parks and gardens, broad avenues and streamlined modern edifices.
+Equally impressive is the new city with its verdant, exquisitely laid out parks and gardens, broad avenues, and streamlined modern edifices.
 It is greener and cleaner than most cities in the country.

 Upper Lake and Lower Lake the nucleus of Bhopal